Mohamed-Abotalb/alx-low_level_programming/0x08-recursion/README.md

 - Second C file is 1-print_rev_recursion.c, it prints a string in reverse followed by a new line.

 - Third C file is 2-strlen_recursion.c, it returns the length of a string.

+- Fourth C file is 3-factorial.c, it returns the factorial of a given number.